fetc90/CV/README.md

 # Francesca Chater

-I come from a PR and marketing background.
-I love writing so hugely enjoyed that aspect of my work but the marketing route wasn’t for me.
-I had worked for two apps and the developers were my favourite people, they knew what could or couldn’t be done and how to build it.
-One of the tasks in my previous job was to write the weekly newsletter.
-I was given a HTML template to play with in Dreamweaver which quickly became my favourite part of the job.
-So I took the plunge, quit my job, and did an intensive coding course at Makers.
+I am a software engineer with a background in marketing and PR.
+During my previous role, I got to play around with some code by chance and was immediately drawn in by the challenge of the logic.
+The more I practised, I saw how creative writing code could be and I was hooked.
+So I took the plunge, quit everything, and retrained in software development at Makers Academy, a highly selective coding Bootcamp.

 During my time at Makers, and since, I have hugely enjoyed problem-solving as it has made me more creative than I can remember.
 Instead of believing something can’t be done, it’s hugely fun to find what can be done and incorporate those solutions to a project.